 Conceptual Framework

 The conceptual basis of the current study is extensively supported by the available research that has recorded the nature of psychosocial processes through which childhood obesity predisposes a greater risk of anxiety and depression.
 The principle of this framework is weight-based stigmatization and its consequences, i.e., lower body esteem, social exclusion, victimization by peers, and lower quality of life (related to health).
 These psychosocial stressors play the role of proximal determinants of mental health outcomes.
 They are theorized to be more intense and to have greater impact with respect to the child's gender and geographic location.
 Primary writings by major researchers define the conceptual background.
 The researchers Beltran-Garrayo et al. (2023) proved the conceptual pathway obesity-psychosocial stigmas-anxiety, as the body esteem of the patients and the levels of peer teasing mediated the significantly high levels of anxiety in the obese youth.
 Beltran-Garrayo et al. (2024) extended this model to a longitudinal level, demonstrating that body esteem mediates the obesity-depression relationship among adolescents.
 Kokka et al. (2023) have offered a system synthesis that psychiatric comorbidities, such as anxiety, are disproportionately high among obese children working across different study designs.
 Galler et al. (2024) also established that anxiety disorders are one of the most prevalent psychiatric comorbidities in clinically obese youth and that these comorbidities have a negative impact on treatment outcomes.
-The following conceptual propositions of the framework: (a) childhood obesity leads to higher exposure to weight-related stigma and social comparison processes; (b) these psychosocial stressors have a negative effect on the treatment outcomes; (c) the intensity of these actions depends on gender (boys and girls are different in the way they internalize body image messages and These propositions are consistent with and generalized to the SEM by defining the psychosocial mechanisms according to which ecological variables are converted into individual mental health outcomes.
+The following are the conceptual propositions of the framework: (a) childhood obesity leads to higher exposure to weight-related stigma and social comparison processes; (b) these psychosocial stressors have a negative effect on the treatment outcomes; (c) the intensity of these actions depends on gender (boys and girls are different in the way they internalize body image messages.
+These propositions are consistent with and generalized to the SEM by defining the psychosocial mechanisms according to which ecological variables are converted into individual mental health outcomes.

 The use of this conceptual framework in previous studies has been a similar manner.
 Papadimitriou et al. (2025) established that the association between obesity and anxiety was mediated by gender and rural-urban dwelling among the young children of a European sample.
-In a cohort of nearly 700 thousand Germans, Forster et al. (2023) identified a gender and socioeconomic status-dependent mental health relationship with BMI.
+In a cohort of nearly 700,000Germans, Forster et al. (2023) identified a gender and socioeconomic status-dependent mental health relationship with BMI.

 Literature Review Related to Key Variables and/or Concepts